elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 **Returns:** [`FormHook`](form_hook.md)

-We use the `useForm` hook to declare a new form object.
+Use the `useForm` hook to declare a new form object.
 As we have seen in the ["Getting started"](about.md), you can use it without any additional configuration.
 It does accept an optional `config` object with the following configuration (all parameters are optionals).

 ## Configuration